ayuarya122009/cipher-news-bot/README.md

 # 📊 Scaling the System

-CIPHER News Bot can grow beyond a basic RSS publisher.
+DISCORD News Bot can grow beyond a basic RSS publisher.

 A possible future architecture: